lilywchen/lilywchen.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Math and EECS and MEng student at MIT.
+I recently graduated from MIT.
 I am fortunate to be advised by [Paul Liang (MIT)](https://pliang279.github.io/), [Jessy Li (UT Austin)](https://jessyli.com/), and [Byron Wallace (Northeastern)](https://www.byronwallace.com/).

-I am broadly interested in artificial intelligence for science, multisensory intelligence, human-AI systems, factuality in AI, and information retrieval.
+I am broadly interested in reliable AI, multimodal AI, and AI for health.
+I also enjoy exploring signal processing and statistics.
 I have recently been working on:
 * Multi-document retrieval, synthesis, and reasoning of medical evidence for checking the factuality of medical claims made on social media
 * Grounding LLMs in the physical world with sensor data